SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/EnableSwarming.md

 Once swarming is enabled, eligible elements can be swarmed in a cluster through e.g. the *System Center > Agents > Status > Swarm* window.

 > [!NOTE]
-> Elements that are not Swarmable, will not show up in this UI.
+> Elements that are not Swarmable will not show up in this UI.

 ## Permissions